 The United Kingdom's Financial Conduct Authority, which regulates the London Interbank Offered Rate ("LIBOR"), previously announced that after 2021 it would cease its active encouragement of banks to provide the quotations needed to sustain LIBOR.
-As of June 30, 2023, nearly all publications of LIBOR on a representative basis have ceased.
-Some LIBOR rates continue to be published but only on a temporary, synthetic, and non-representative basis.
+As of June 30, 2023, nearly all publications of LIBOR on a representative basis ceased.
+Some LIBOR rates were published on a temporary, synthetic, and non-representative basis until the end of September 2024.
 These temporary, synthetic LIBOR rates will be fully discontinued by the end of September 2024.
-The U.S. Federal Reserve, based on the recommendations of the New York Federal Reserve's Alternative Reference Rate Committee (comprised of major derivative market participants and their regulators), has begun publishing a Secured Overnight Financing Rate (SOFR), a broad measure of secured overnight U.S. Treasury repo rates, that is intended to replace U.S. dollar LIBOR.
+The U.S. Federal Reserve, based on the recommendations of the New York Federal Reserve's Alternative Reference Rate Committee (comprised of major derivative market participants and their regulators), has begun publishing a Secured Overnight Financing Rate (SOFR), a broad measure of secured overnight U.S. Treasury reportates, that is intended to replace U.S. dollar LIBOR.
 Actions by regulators have resulted in the establishment of alternative reference rates to LIBOR in most major currencies.